 The best buyers to interview for buyer personas are those who have just chosen to buy your solution, plus those who chose not to buy anything at all or those who bought from competitors.
 Because these buyers have just been through the buying process, they can be very specific about how they evaluated your solution and the others available to them.
 They will give you rich insights into their attitudes, both positive and negative, towards your solution and your competitors.
 Plus they can detail each step in the buying process and the resources they consulted to make a purchase decision.

 Our sales people won't allow us to interview customers, what can we do?

-Sales people will frequently resist marketing’s plan to conduct these interviews, but it’s worth it to persevere.
-Win/loss interviewing is by far and away the easiest, fastest way to discover the Five Rings of Insight that are the most essential aspect of buyer personas.
+Sales people will frequently resist marketing's plan to conduct these interviews, but it's worth it to persevere.
+Win/loss interviewing is by far and away the easiest, fastest way to discover the 5 Rings of Buying Insight that are the most essential aspect of buyer personas.

 Don't ask the sales people individually, get the senior executive in marketing to talk to the senior sales executive about the importance of buyer personas and your plan to use these insights to perfect your messaging, campaign and sales enablement strategies.
 Focus on your ability to deliver higher quality leads and marketing materials once you know what the buyers want to hear.
 If this still doesn't work, contact us as we are willing to speak to your sales management on your behalf.

 We have a customer council, can't we get buyer persona information from them?

 For buyer persona insights, you should try to interview buyers who have very recently purchased your solution.
 Once a customer has started to use your product, their focus will be on using criteria – the capabilities that impact their satisfaction with the use of the product.
 For buyer personas, we are interested in buying criteria – whatever impacted their decision to buy the product.
 The buyer's ability to recall all of this information in detail, and their interest in telling that part of their story, fades quickly as they begin to use the product.